 Information describing the soils at the site is contained in the Soils Report for the project, which is hereby incorporated by reference.
-Surficial soils along the project corridor are generally identified as Urban Land (8.0%) and Orthents, clayey-Urban land-Ashkum complex, (0 to 2% slopes) (92.0%).
+Surficial soils along the project corridor are generally identified as Urban Land (74.8%), Orthents, clayey, rolling (24.6%), Orthents, clayey-Urban land-Ashkum complex, (0 to 2% slopes) (0.7%).
 The above soils information was obtained from the National Resources Conservation Service's Web Soil Survey.

 In general, the existing soils found within project limits are neither very erodible nor steep.
-However, limits of the most erodible soils (loamy and clayey orthents) and areas with steep existing slopes have been identified on the Erosion Control Plans for reference.
+However, limits of the most erodible soils (loamy and clayey orthents) and areas with steep existing slopes (greater than or equal to 1:3) have been identified on the Erosion Control Plans for reference.

-G Topography and Drainage
+G. Topography and Drainage